How To Export WordPress Users to CSV, Excel, or XML

 Step 2: Define Your WordPress User Export Columns

 Most WordPress user exports only consist of a few data columns.
-You can select these columns using WP All Export's Drag & Drop interface.
+You can select these columns using our Drag & Drop interface.

 The Available Data section on the right contains all the available data elements organized by categories.

 To include a data element in an export, simply drag it from the Available Data section and drop it in the column selection area: